smk762/komodo/MCLUsageGuide_TR.md

 ./komodo-cli -ac_name=MCL listaddressgroupings
 ```

-## How to Make Marmara Credit Loops
+## Marmara Kredi Döngüleri

-The current Marmara Credit loops currently work based on Protocol 1 which is in 100% collateralization mode.
-100 % collateralization is made by issuer on behalf of both himself/herself and holder.
+Mevcutta Marmara Kredi Döngüleri %100 karşılıksızlığı önleyen modda protokol 1 üzerine çalışmaktadır. %100 karşılıksızlık  colls made by issuer on behalf of both himself/herself and holder.
 Both issuer and holder have the 3x staking chance to get blockchain rewards.
 Issuer has the 3x staking chance until maturity date of credit whereas holder has the 3x staking chance until he/she endorses/transfers the credit to a new holder who will continue staking with the issuer.
 The Credit loops can be made using only activated coins.
 ### Kavramlar